Treasures in the collection

 Let Freedom Ring (Chapter 5) published in The Bulletin Fall 2015

-Located in the Braitmayer Gallery are highlights of objects included in the new publication that are not included in thematic exhibitions in other galleries.
+The exhibition highlighted objects included in the publication that were not included in thematic exhibitions in other galleries.

 Learn more about the publication and order a copy at the Museum’s online store The White Whale.